 Kids are more than welcome to volunteer with us, but must be at least 8 years of age and accompanied by a parent or guardian that is at least 18 years of age.
 Kids and parents/guardians must go through all of the necessary training(s) together.
 Children under 18 years of age must always be accompanied by a trained parent or legal guardian that is at least 18 years of age while volunteering.

 If you are in need of court ordered community service hours, you must be 18yrs of age and willing to go through a background check.
 There is a different process for needing court ordered hours.
-Please reach out to our Volunteer and Humane Education Programs Manager, Erin Ellis, for more information, firstname.lastname@example.org or (530) 582-2472.
+Please reach out to our Community Engagement Director, Erin Ellis, for more information, firstname.lastname@example.org or (530) 582-2472.

 Please note: Volunteer opportunities involving direct contact with HSTT pets require our General Orientation as well as Cat and/or Dog Socialization trainings.